 Document your cybersecurity policies

-Simply having a policy isn’t enough, your employees need to know what the expectations are, and how to keep their workstations safe.
+Simply having a policy isn’t enough.
+Your employees need to know what the expectations are, and how to keep their workstations safe.
 Document your policies and keep them updated.

 Follow secure password practices

-Employees will find this difficult, but since the majority of data breaches happen due to lost, stolen, or weak passwords, being vigilant about passwords is necessary.
+Since the majority of data breaches happen due to lost, stolen, or weak passwords, being vigilant about passwords is necessary.
 Create a password policy, educate your employees on why it matters, and enforce it.